"How do brains work?" and

 "How to Solve Free-Will Puzzles and Overcome Limitations of Platonic Science" (2016 ed.).
-New and different principles for describing activities of material bodies, animal bodies, nervous systems and human psychology are based in actual freedom of animal bodies.
+New and different principles based on freedom are used to model movements of animal bodies and produce movements of proposed technological systems.

 Integrity of Freedom is the successor project to How to Solve "Free Will" Puzzles.
 It begins with a foundational psychology of personal freedom grounded in muscular movements and bodily feelings of actual life and aims to builds on that foundation through principles of individual and collective freedom to state principles of politics ("A free body and an authoritarian mind") and principles of institutional design, e.g., for improvement of courts of law.

 The free-will puzzles essay focused on one aspect of freedom, namely, freedom that appears in forms of episodic balancing such as forms of contest in sports competitions and jury trials.
 In the new project, the focus is on another aspect of freedom, namely, the actual capacity of animal bodies to integrate a whole body of movements during successful performances.